 Being the first Italian chef to have won this award was a great recognition.
 It also shaped my mission: bringing Italian patisserie to a higher level on the international platform.
 It started with creating and building a brand new, hyper modern laboratory for the Pasticceria Martesana to further increase the quality and renew the pastry offering.
 But quality and innovation also require a strong team.
 That’s how I also became a teambuilder and coach: giving the best of yourself every single day is what every team member cherishes as a credo.

 All of this helped to receive a unique recognition in 2014-2015: being awarded Pastry Chef of the year 2014-2015.

 In 2016, I accepted a new challenge and took the helm of Barry Callebaut’s Chocolate Academy™ in Milan: a school focusing on exchange with and training for professionals in working with chocolate.

 It was another wonderful experience.
 Working for Barry Callebaut, expanded my horizon.

-By developing more unique chocolate products centered around design and a unique sensory experience.
+Today, I continue my dream in collaboration with the Cerea family of the Da Vittorio restaurant in Brusaporto, Bergamo, developing more unique chocolate products centered around design and a unique sensory experience.
 I want my products to be extra-ordinary.
 In the way they look, taste, smell and are packed.
 Because chocolate is luxury.
 But I want it to be a luxury that is affordable for everyone.
 That can break the routines we are all in, and provide you with a moment of pleasure for all your senses.